 Countries with at least 6 members may request permission to establish a national VAS chapter.
+The members should represent at least the following medical specialties: nephrology, vascular surgery and interventional radiology.
+Ideally, nurses are part of the Chapter as well.
+Members should originate from at least 3 different centers in the country.
 Chapter designation may be applied to VAS at any time and applications will be considered by the VAS Board and Council members.

 VAS members interested in establishing a chapter should send the following information to the VAS secretary at email@example.com